 Limit: U.S. $10,000,000 per occurrence.

-The policy listed in clause (b) above shall provide a breach of warranty clause in favor of Owner Indemnified Parties.

 Watercraft Liability Insurance.
 If applicable, for all vessels owned, operated, chartered, or brokered by or for Contractor or its Subcontractors in connection with its Work under the Agreement, Contractor (or its Subcontractors, as applicable) shall carry or require the owner or operator of such vessels to carry:

 Hull insurance for replacement cost value plus removal of wreck;